-Knowledge is power, and clearly, Angela Whitehead of Billings, Montana has plenty of both.
+Knowledge is power, and clearly, Angela Whitehead of Billings, Montana, has plenty of both.

 Ms. Whitehead was minding her business in her own home, doing whatever it is she felt like, because it’s the privacy of her own home and she’s entitled to peace of mind and security.
-But when cops barged into her home through an open door, without warrant, and tried to make her business their business, they weren’t prepared for the wrath of Educated Black Womanhood.
+But when cops barged into her home through an open door, without a warrant, and tried to make her business their business, they weren’t prepared for the wrath of Educated Black Womanhood.

-With cellphone cameras rolling Whitehead explains she did not give the officer permission to enter, nor do they have a warrant.
+With cellphone cameras rolling, Whitehead explains she did not give the officer permission to enter; nor do they have a warrant.

 “We heard an argument,” the officer replies.

 “We had an argument,” the man recording on the couch (presumably Kevin) says.